zab-nsk/Hello-world-/README.md

 # Hello-world-
-Му nameid Igor, i'm from Novosibirsk.
+Му name is Igor, i'm from Novosibirsk.

 I want to become a professional programmer.